 The reason we specify midsize tablets is because, perhaps curiously, the iPad mini has remained constant at 7.9in since the day it first launched, and the top-size Pro has likewise remained at 12.9in.
 In both of these outlier cases Apple has chosen to shrink the device around a screen of consistent size instead of expanding the screen within a device of (roughly) constant size, as it does with the mid-size models.

-Will Apple be ready to take the big leap, design-wise, and remove the Home button, as on the 2018 iPad Pro models above?
+Will Apple be ready to take the big leap, design-wise, and remove the Home button, as on the Face ID iPad Pro models above?
 This would make it easier to expand the screen (we could well expect an 11in display) but it's a radical move that would put some people off.

 Not everyone was overjoyed when the iPhone X lost its Home button, and some people prefer Touch ID (which reached a peak of reliability and speed with the second-gen version used in all the pre-2018 iPad Pro models, and in the Air 2 and mini 4 and later).

 The other issue is about premium exclusivity.
 The iPad Pro models have always been a lot more expensive than the rest of the range, and Apple has had to justify this by offering exclusive features.
-For the first couple of generations the big sell was Apple Pencil compatibility, but this has since been diffused to the other models as well; in its place, the 2018 iPad Pros offer exclusive access to the no-Home-button/Face ID design.
+For the first couple of generations the big sell was Apple Pencil compatibility, but this has since been diffused to the other models as well; in its place, the 2018 and 2020 iPad Pros offer exclusive access to the no-Home-button/Face ID design.

-So our take is that the regular iPad won't get the all-screen (or almost all-screen) design until Apple has found a new exclusive feature for iPad Pro owners to boast about - and the mid-price iPad Air should get access to the new design at the same time as the budget iPad, or that won't feel like a good buying decision either.
+Our take is that the regular iPad won't get the all-screen (or almost all-screen) design until Apple has found a new exclusive feature for iPad Pro owners to boast about - and the mid-price iPad Air should get access to the new design at the same time as the budget iPad, or that won't feel like a good buying decision either.

 As described above, Apple always delivers features to its Pro tablets first, before trickling them down to the rest of the range a year or two down the line.
-So when predicting the features of the baseline iPad for 2020, we must start with the iPad Pro 2018 and proceed from there.
+So when predicting the features of the baseline iPad for 2020, we must start with the current iPad Pro and proceed from there.

 This ties in directly with the design comments in the section above, but if Apple decides to spread the almost all-screen design of the iPad Pros into the rest of the range, they will have to get Face ID facial recognition too.